 1. Demonstrates the ability to understand socio-economic, cultural and social policy influences on client/community/project.
 1 2 3 4 NA 2.
 Demonstrates the ability to facilitate linkages within the agency and with other systems that provide resources, services and opportunities.
 1 2 3 4 NA 3.
-Demonstrates the ability to locate and network with individuals, groups and organizations to serve as resources, including those outside of the formal social services network.
-1 2 3 4 NA 4.
+11 1 2 3 4 NA 4.
 Demonstrates the ability to identify community issues and how they impact the client group.
 1 2 3 4 NA 5.
 Demonstrates a working knowledge of existing community resources.
 1 2 3 4 NA 6.
 Identifies gaps in existing community resources and makes suggestions to fulfil unmet client or community needs.
 1 2 3 4 NA 7.
 Demonstrates understanding and sensitivity to the impacts of colonialism for both Indigenous and Non-Indigenous peoples 1 2 3 4 NA 8.
 Demonstrates an understanding of the unique needs and experiences of 2SLGBTQIA individuals when accessing services 1 2 3 4 NA